antoinech2/LOGIN-UE-Services-REST/README.md

 - Install modules (in `requirements.txt`)

-### Automatic start (Windows)
+### Automatic start (Windows and Linux)

-To run all services automatically, simply run `run.bat` at the root of the project.
+To run all services automatically, simply run `run.bat` or `run.sh` at the root of the project.
-Close the window to stop services
+Close the terminal to stop services

 ### Manual start